Deepak9912/django-travel-blog/README.md

 * All the travel blog content was taken from [Travel borg](https://www.travelblog.org/) and [Wikipedia](https://www.wikipedia.org/)
 * All the images were taken from [Pexels](https://www.pexels.com/)
-* The webiste logo and design was build by me.
+* The website logo and design was build by me.

 ### Information Sources / Resources